 Jason Vargelis - Partner

-Jason Vargelis is a member of our business transactions group.
-His practice is focused in the area of real estate finance with an emphasis on tax credits.
+Jason Vargelis is a member of the firm's transactional group.
+He practices in the area of real estate finance with an emphasis on affordable housing tax credits.

 Mr. Vargelis has represented various parties in real estate acquisition and lending transactions secured by real estate.
 In addition, he has represented investment banks in public and private securitizations.
 His structured finance experience also includes interest rate swaps and other derivative products.